etwk/blog/content/lists/books.md

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life
 - [ ] How Children Succeed: Grit, Curiosity, and the Hidden Power of Character
+- [ ] Happy Teachers Change the World: A Guide for Cultivating Mindfulness in Education #must #mindfulness

 ## People
 - [ ] I am Malala